bentoml/rag-tutorials/01-simple-rag/README.md

-# Simple Rag Web Service
+# Transforming a Local RAG into a BentoML Web Service

-In [last section](../00-simple-local-rag/) we made a simple script to generate a documentation index from some text files in a folder.
-In this section, we want to turn this script into a web service.
-Now remember that the script in last section has two steps:
+This is the second tutorial of this BentoML RAG example project.
+In the [last tutorial](../00-simple-local-rag/), we used a simple script to generate a documentation index from text files in a folder.
+In this tutorial, we will turn this script into a web service.

+The script in the last tutorial includes two steps:

-1. create an index and populate the index with documents
+1. Create an index and populate the index with documents
-2. query the index
+2. Query the index for information.

-When converting to a web service, a better way is to separate the first step into two different steps so we have:
+When converting it to a web service, one solution is to divide the first step into two separate steps:

-1. create an index
+1. Create an empty index.
-2. let users populate the index by uploading files
+2. Enable users to populate the index by uploading files.
-3. let users query the index
+3. Allow users to query the populated index.

 To simplify this process, we will use [BentoML](https://github.com/bentoml/BentoML).

+## Define a BentoML Service

-In BentoML, a Service is a deployable and scalable unit, defined as a Python class with the `@bentoml.service` decorator.
-It can manage states and their lifecycles.
-In our service's `__init__` method, we will create the index and setup some global settings and these codes will be executed a
+A BentoML Service is defined as a deployable and scalable unit through a Python class, annotated with the `@bentoml.service` decorator.
+This class manages Service states and their lifecycles.
+By convention, BentoML Services are defined in `service.py`.

+The `service.py` file required for this tutorial already exists in the directory.
+Here is a breakdown of the file.

+### Service initialization

+In the Service's `__init__` method, we create the index and set up some global settings.

 ```python
 @bentoml.service(